pivotal/docs-tap/cli-plugins/accelerator/command-reference/tanzu_accelerator_fragment_list.hbs.md

 ```
   -h, --help               help for list
   -n, --namespace string   namespace for accelerator system (default "accelerator-system")
+  -v, --verbose            include repository and show long URLs or image digests in the output
 ```

 ### Options inherited from parent commands